 This policy only provides liability coverage: the damage you do to other people and their property.
 Liability-only coverage provides no physical protection for the motor vehicle you are driving.

-A non-owners policy is not only a solution for lifting an FR-44 requirement.
+A non-owner policy is not only a solution for lifting an FR-44 requirement.
 It can be a good way to limit your premiums while you’re waiting for a violation to fall off your insurance record.
-Non-owners policies tend to be cheaper than standard policies, as they provide only liability coverage.
+Non-owner policies tend to be cheaper than standard policies, as they provide only liability coverage.

-Non-owners car insurance can be hard to find.
+Non-owner car insurance can be hard to find.
 Most online resources will require you to enter vehicle information in order to get car insurance quotes.
-If you’re interested in getting a quote or policy for non-owners coverage, contact The Zebra's insurance agency.
+If you’re interested in getting a quote or policy for non-owner coverage, contact The Zebra's insurance agency.

 Buy Car Insurance Online and Start Saving!